-means the Director appointed by the ESA under section 8, or 13 or 17(1) of Ontario Regulation 187/09, or the authorized delegate of this Director.
+means the Director appointed by the ESA under section 8 or 13 of Ontario Regulation 187/09, or the authorized delegate of this Director.

 DIRECTOR OF REVIEW PANEL APPOINTMENTS

 means the Director appointed by the ESA to be responsible for the Review Panel Roster, or the authorized delegate of this Director.